mahoney1/docs/commercialpaper-query-tutorial.md

 `firefox index.html`

 3. You should see the results in tabular form in the browser - select to expand or contract columns as you wish, eg the `TxId` is the Fabric transaction Id.
-The `Invoked ID` is a hash of the signer certificate used to perform transactions previously (eg, issue, buy, redeem etc).
-You'll notice that the `hash` function is only been implemented in the `issue` function for now and hence the IDs reported look the same - its easy to add this to the `buy`, `redeem` transactions too.
-Ordinarily, given that this is a client application (written by an organisation eg Magnetocorp ), the hash would easily be mapped to a real identity  in a corporate database like LDAP or Active Directory, ie for reporting purposes (and make sense of real transactors from their organization).
+The `Invoked ID` is a hash of the signer certificate used to perform transactions previously (eg, issue, buy, a further purchase by a different investment bank, then a final redeem etc).
+The identity hash would easily be mapped to a real identity  in a corporate database (eg Magnetocorp) like an LDAP or Active Directory, ie for reporting purposes (who are the real transacting employees).
 Obviously, a transaction will originate from other organisation(s) too: information about the invoker from another 'other organization' could be resolved/displayed with other attributes as appropriate..

 Well done!
 You've completed the query tutorial for adding query functionality to the Commercial Paper sample smart contract using the IBM Blockchain Platform VSCode extension.